-Again, one notes the initial fragment ORIGIN statement, a comment, and then the gram.
-Static Variables The declarations are Pascal-like with the addition of the @ character.
-In BETA, the same declaration syntax will be used for types, variables, classes and procedures.
+Again, one notes the initial fragment ORIGIN statement, a comment, and then the program.

+The declarations are Pascal-like with the addition of the @ character.
+In BETA, the Static Variables same declaration syntax will be used for types, variables, classes and procedures.
 In this context, the @ denotes a static variable declaration whereas a declaration without the @ corresponds to a type declaration.

 The first few statements after the do show arithmetic and assignment.
-Arithmetic pressions follow convention; the usual operators (+,- , , / (or div) and mod) provided.
-Assignment goes left to right following the arrow and multiple assignment is allowed. ow the syntax of real, character and boolean constants.
-Note that ne delimiters as text strings.
-In the remainder of th e program we do output.
-The procedures used are: Screen Output • newline: skips to a new line • puttext: writes a text • putline: same as puttext followed by newline • putreal: outputs a real • put: outputs a character • putboolean: outputs a boolean Type Compatibility compatible with integers and can be used interchangeably in pple of this is shown at the end of the program.
-When we try to compile SimpleTypesWithErrors.bet, we get the following semantic error message: putreal Name is not declared putboolean Name is not declared Static Semantic Errors
+Arithmetic expressions follow convention; the usual operators (+,- , , / (or div) and mod) are provided.
+Assignment goes left to right following the arrow and multiple assignment is allowed.

+The next few lines show the syntax of real, character and boolean constants.
+Note that characters use the same delimiters as text strings.

+In the remainder of the program we do output.
+The procedures used are:

+skips to a new line newline:

+Screen Output

+writes a text puttext:

+same asputtext followed by newline putline:

+outputs a real putreal:

+outputs a character put: outputs a boolean putboolean:

+Characters are type compatible with integers and can be used interchangeably in Type expressions.
+An example of this is shown at the end of the program.

+Compatibility

+When we try to compile SimpleTypesWithErrors.bet, we get the following semantic error message:

+'''

+putreal

+Name is not declared

+putboolean

+Name is not declared

+'''

+There is also a complete listing of the program text with the same error messages in Static Semantic SimpleTypesWithErrors.lst to help localize the errors.
+In this case the error is due to the fact that putreal is not in the standard environment. putreal is in a library that must be included in the program!
+Likewiseputboolean is in the textUtils library.

+Errors

-The Mjølner BETA System comes with a library supporting a wide range of input and output for numbers (integers, based integers, reals, etc.) called numberio.
+The Mjølner System comes with a library supporting a wide range of input and output for numbers (integers, based integers, reals, etc.) called numberio.
 In order to print reals on the screen, this library must be included.
 A library is included using a fragment INCLUDE statement: